-What staff should do if they have safeguarding concerns about another member of staff reported to the DSL.
+What staff should do if they have safeguarding concerns about another member of staff

+If staff have safeguarding concerns or an allegation of abuse is made about another member of staff (including supply staff, volunteers and contractors) posing a risk of harm to children this should be reported to the head teacher.
+However, if it is a low level concern this should be reported to the DSL.
 Where there are concerns about the headteacher this should be referred to the chair of the governing board.

-If staff have safeguarding concerns or an allegation of abuse is made about another member of staff (including supply staff, volunteers and contractors) posing a risk of harm to children this should be reported to the headteacher.
-However, if it is a low level concern this should be